Viktor Zolotov

-Viktor Vasilyevich Zolotov (Виктор Васильевич Золотов; born 27 January 1954) is the current Director of the National Guard of Russia (Rosgvardiya) and a member of the Security Council of Russia.

-Zolotov is a former bodyguard to former President Boris Yeltsin, former St. Petersburg Mayor Anatoly Sobchak, and current Russian leader Vladimir Putin.
+Viktor Vasilyevich Zolotov (Виктор Васильевич Золотов; born 27 January 1954) is a Russian military officer who is the Director of the National Guard (Rosgvardiya, concurrently serving as National Guard Forces Commander-in-Chief) and a member of the Security Council.
+Zolotov has served as a bodyguard to former President Boris Yeltsin, former St. Petersburg Mayor Anatoly Sobchak, and current Russian leader Vladimir Putin.
 While working for Sobchak, Zolotov became acquainted with Putin, as well as figures in the St. Petersburg criminal underworld.
-A member of Putin's siloviki inner circle, Zolotov's rise to power and wealth happened after he became a close Putin confidante.
+A member of Putin's siloviki inner circle, Zolotov's rise to power and wealth happened after he became a close Putin confidant.
 The Zolotov family has obtained valuable land plots through dubious means.

 Youth

-Zolotov was born in 1954 in Sasovo in Ryazan Oblast into a working-class family and worked as a steelworker.
+Zolotov was born in 1954 in Sasovo in Ryazan Oblast into a working-class family and worked as a lathe operator.
 Zolotov started his career in 1975 with the KGB Border Troops.

 Security services career

 In 1991, Zolotov was seen as a bodyguard next to President of the Russian SFSR Boris Yeltsin during Yeltin's "Tank Speech" during the 1991 Soviet coup d'état attempt.
-After the Dissolution of the Soviet Union, he became part of the newly-created Federal Protective Service, responsible for the protection of high-ranking Russian officials.
+After the Dissolution of the Soviet Union, he became part of the newly created Federal Protective Service, responsible for the protection of high-ranking Russian officials.
 In the 1990s, he was hired as a bodyguard of the Mayor of Saint Petersburg Anatoly Sobchak.
 At this job, he met Putin, who was a Vice Mayor at this time.
 Zolotov became a sparring partner of the future President of Russia in boxing and judo, and "whenever Putin appeared in public, Zolotov could be spotted walking directly behind him".

 Zolotov also served in Roman Tsepov's private guard service Baltik-Eskort, prior to the poisoning of Tsepov by an unknown radioactive substance.
 The agency was created in 1992, based on the advice from Zolotov, who allegedly oversaw this agency later as a member of the active reserve, according to Yuri Felshtinsky and Vladimir Pribylovsky.
 The firm provided protection to high ranking Saint Petersburg officials, including the city mayor Sobchak and his family, as well as vice-mayor Putin.
 It also served as the central mechanism for the collection of tribute and chorniy nal or "black cash" ("черный нал") for Putin's purposes.